How to Get Grease Stains Out of Clothes

 There are specialty products available that act as a grease stain remover from clothes.
 Popular options include:

 Follow the directions on the label, treat the stain, and wash as usual.
-These are particularly effective for removing set-in grease stains from clothes.
+These solutions are highly recommended for fixing clothes with grease marks.

 4. Use Shampoo for Body Oils

-If you’ve accidentally stained your shirt collar or sleeve with body oils or lotions, a simple shampoo (preferably for oily hair) can break down grease and oils.
+If you’ve accidentally stained your shirt collar or sleeve with body oils or lotions, a simple shampoo (preferably for oily hair) can break down grease and oils effectively.

 How to Remove Grease Stains from Clothes After Drying